-This post is in no way sponsored, I just wanted to publish a review for people who might be looking for this information as I would’ve loved something like this when I was preparing to move.If you aren’t following on Instagram you might not have heard, but we moved!
+This post is in no way sponsored, I just wanted to publish a review for people who might be looking for this information as I would’ve loved something like this when I was preparing to move.
+(Their site has a TON of FAQs so this is more just my personal tips!)If you aren’t following on Instagram you might not have heard, but we moved!
 I knew that I wasn’t going to be asking Russ for help with packing or moving boxes as he was and still is pulling long days at the house.
 So much of my balancing act this year has been deciding where my time is best spent.
 And with a busy toddler following me around undoing everything I do, trying to pack my house solo sounded awful!
 I had heard about The Other Side Movers from a friend and it honestly sounded too good to be true.
 I didn’t want to say anything about it until after I used their service and I am so impressed I had to share!

 The Other Side Movers is an extension of a rehabilitation program for addicts and convicts.
 When and only when they are absolutely ready, they apply for the program and are vetted by other addicts and convicts in the program.
 IF they’re deemed “ready” they get accepted.
 Their family or friends can’t bring them in or force them to go, it’s truly a personal choice and a matter of readiness.
-It’s a year long, FREE program to help get these men’s lives back on track.
-The don’t see family or friends, and they spend part of their day doing typical rehab type work, therapy, group sessions etc, and then the rest doing manual labor like packing and moving boxes.
+It’s a year long, FREE program to help get these men and women’s lives back on track.
+They don’t see family or friends, and they spend part of their day doing typical rehab type work, therapy, group sessions etc, and then the rest doing manual labor like packing and moving boxes.

 I felt like it was too good to be true because they bid out packing my whole house for $1500.
-3 Levels, 3 bedrooms, a garage, full kitchen.
+3 Levels, 3 bedrooms, a garage.
 That included my piano, furniture, everything.
 They provide boxes, wardrobes, tape, a moving truck, wrapping materials, they pack the truck, drive to your new location and unpack it in whatever room you choose.
 I had my piano bid out at $450 by itself so this was truly a steal.

 When they came to my house they all had such great energy.
 Jogging up and down the stairs, working so quickly and with great attitudes.
 They spoke to each other with respect and care and asked which bathrooms they could use, I offered to put on music for them and they’d skip the song if it wasn’t appropriate for kids.
 They had my whole house packed in 4 hours.
 I wasn’t sure what to expect as far as packing styles.
 They have a very regimented system, each box was packed professionally and with care.
 They were done with my move in 7 total hours and I can’t express what a load off my shoulders it was to have them take care of this for me.
 I never felt unsafe and they were all such a joy to be around.